Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Withholding Taxes

 Dividends paid by a French corporation to a non-resident shareholder are subject to a 25% withholding tax calculated on the gross dividends.
 Dividends paid by a French company to a European parent company are exempt from tax under the EU Directive on the common system of taxation applicable in the case of parent companies and subsidiaries of different Member States.
+Dividends paid to residents are generally exempt.

 In general, interest payments are not subject to withholding tax.